Speos Artemidos

 The Speos Artemidos (Σπέος Αρτέμιδος; Grotto of Artemis) is an archaeological site in Egypt.
 It is located about 2 km south of the Middle Kingdom tombs at Beni Hasan, and about 28 km south of Al Minya.
 Today, the site is a small village known as Istabl Antar.

 Jean-François Champollion identified the temple as the Speos of Artemis mentioned by the Greeks of antiquity.
 The Greeks identified the goddess Pakhet with Artemis.

 There are two temples here, both of which are dedicated to Pakhet.
 They are cut out of the rock into the cliffs on the eastern side of the Nile.
 One of the temples, built by the pharaoh Hatshepsut, has an architrave bearing a long dedicatory text with her famous denunciation of the Hyksos.
 Nearby is a small shrine bearing the name of Alexander IV of Macedon.

 An earlier temple was probably located here, but no traces older than that of Hatshepsut have been found.
 The decorations inside have been usurped by Seti I in places, his name replacing that of Hatshepsut.

 Cut from the living rock, Hatshepsut's temple is composed of two chambers connected by a short passageway.
 The outer portico is rectangular and originally had eight stone columns arranged in two rows.
 Only three of the four columns forming the facade are still relatively intact and none of the internal pillars remain.
-The rock face above the external pillars of the portico is dressed and inscribed with text bearing Hatshesput's name.
+The rock face above the external pillars of the portico is dressed and inscribed with text bearing Hatshepsut's name.
 It includes the famous text in which she denounces the Hyksos and records her actions in rebuilding the damage they had caused thus legitimising her own reign.
 Within the portico only the southern wall bears any inscription.
 The text originally referred to Hatshepsut but was usurped by Seti I who also added further dedications.
 The smaller inner sanctuary is square with a statue niche at the back.
 It was not inscribed by Hatshepsut and Brand has suggested that it was in fact Seti who first excavated the passageway and sanctuary.